-We have selected PDP as our lead indication for pimavanserin and we are focused on advancing our Phase III program to registration for this indication.
-PDP is a debilitating psychiatric disorder that develops in up to 60 percent of patients with Parkinson's disease.
-This disorder deeply affects the quality of life of patients with Parkinson's disease and is associated with increased caregiver distress and burden, nursing home placement, and increased mortality.
-Treatment of PDP poses a challenge to physicians as there are no therapies currently approved to treat this disorder in the United States.
-Physicians may attempt to address PDP initially by decreasing the dose of the dopamine replacement drugs that are administered to manage the motor symptoms of Parkinson's disease.
+We have selected PDP as our lead indication for NUPLAZID and we are focused on advancing our program to registration for this indication.
+PDP is a debilitating disorder that occurs in about 40 percent of patients with Parkinson's disease.
+This disorder, commonly consisting of visual hallucinations and delusions, substantially contributes to the burden of Parkinson's disease and deeply affects the patient's quality of life.
+PDP is associated with increased caregiver distress and burden, nursing home placement, and increased morbidity and mortality.
+Currently, no drug is approved to treat PDP in the United States.
+We believe that NUPLAZID may represent an effective, safe and well-tolerated treatment for PDP without compromising motor control, thereby significantly improving the quality of life for patients with Parkinson's disease.

-The diagnosis of Alzheimer's disease psychosis (ADP) is associated with more rapid cognitive and functional decline and institutionalization for Alzheimer's patients.
-Patients with ADP and PDP share many common characteristics.
-They are typically elderly and frail, and often exhibit similar psychiatric symptoms associated with their underlying neurodegenerative disease.
-Similar to PDP, there is no therapy approved to treat ADP in the United States.
-As symptoms progress and become more severe, physicians often resort to off-label use of antipsychotic medications in these patients.
+The FDA has not approved any drug to treat ADP.
+As symptoms progress and become more severe, physicians often resort to off-label use of antipsychotic medications in ADP patients.
 Current antipsychotic drugs are associated with a number of side effects, which can be problematic for elderly patients with Alzheimer's disease.
-In addition, antipsychotic drugs may exacerbate the cognitive disturbances associated with Alzheimer's disease and also have a black box warning for use in elderly patients with dementia-related psychosis due to increased risks of mortality and morbidity.
+In addition, antipsychotic drugs may exacerbate the cognitive disturbances associated with Alzheimer's disease.
+Current antipsychotic drugs also have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.

-Because of its mechanism of action and the favorable safety profile observed to date in studies conducted in elderly patients with PDP, we believe that pimavanserin also may be ideally suited to address the need for a new treatment for ADP that is safe, effective and well tolerated.
+Because of its selective mechanism of action and its efficacy and safety profile observed to date in studies conducted in elderly patients with Parkinson's disease psychosis, we believe that pimavanserin also may be ideally suited to address the need for a treatment for ADP that is safe, effective, and well tolerated.